 Referring to the diagram below, the default mode for this device is the Play mode.
 When vacuum is initially applied by the electric vacuum pump, valves 'A' and 'C' close.
 Valve 'B' is open because it is spring-loaded in the open position.

 As it turns out, the way this thing works is actually fairly simple.
 I discovered the simplicity by eliminating one of the distracters in the equation.
 What I did was I disconnected the hose going to point E. Then I opened the Rewind hole (A) momentarily.
-Instantly, the Play valve 'locked' and the bellow closed.
+Instantly, the Play valve 'locked' and the bellows closed.
 And, when I closed the Rewind hole, the Play valve stayed locked.
 Once I realized that the vacuum present at point E didn't play an important part in locking the Play valve, everything cleared up.

 Referring to the diagram above, the Play valve (B) is actually 'on' all the time, except for when the system is in rewind.
 When the system is in Play mode, the Play valve is kept 'on' by an atmosphere signal that passes from the hole in the top of the Rewind valve through channel F, under the Pouch, and through channel D. This inflates the pouch in the Play valve and keeps the valve open (as shown in the graphic).
 Since the Play valve is open, vacuum inside the valve block is applied through channel G to point E, which is connected to the action Cut-Out Pouch, which allows vacuum to flow through the system and play all of the instruments (as called for by the music roll).
 The same vacuum inside the valve block is also applied to the Reroll pouch in the Reroll block, keeping its valve closed during the Play mode.
 Furthermore, the vacuum present at point E helps keep the Pouch in the Pouch Block in a raised or 'on' position.

 Referring to the diagram above, when the Rewind perforation opens the Rewind hole in the trackerbar, atmosphere flows through the hose from the rewind hole to the pouch in the Rewind valve.
 This inflates the pouch and opens the associated valve.
 The moment that happens, vacuum from inside the Rewind valve pulls the Pouch closed, covering port D. And, since there is a large bleed cup in the Play valve, vacuum from that bleed pulls the Pouch down and covers port D even though the Rewind valve closes (after the Rewind perforation closes as a result of the roll beginning to rewind.)
 This 'locks' the Play valve in the 'OFF' position.
 At the same time, when the Play valve closes, atmosphere coming into the upper chamber through the top of the Play valve provides an atmosphere signal to the Reroll pouch in the Reroll valve block, which causes that valve to turn 'on'.
-That allows vacuum to flow into the Rewind bellow, causing it to collapse, which moves the gears in the roll frame to the Rewind position.
-(When the bellow collapses, it also triggers a microswitch which turns off the power for the drive motor and turns on the power to the rewind motor.)
+That allows vacuum to flow into the Rewind bellows, causing it to collapse, which moves the gears in the roll frame to the Rewind position.
+(When the bellows collapses, it also triggers a microswitch which turns off the power for the drive motor and turns on the power to the rewind motor.)

 The device will stay in the 'locked' position until the Play perforation in the music roll opens the Play hole in the trackerbar.
 When that happens, an atmosphere signal flows through the hose from the play hole to the pouch in the Play valve.
 This opens the Play valve and returns everything to the default position.